matomo-org/developer-documentation/docs/3.x/events.md

 - **events can be posted**
 - **events can be handled** by registering code to be executed when it is posted

 Piwik Core will post events all along the code execution so that plugins can register to them.
+Plugins can also post and handle their own custom events (or events of other plugins).

+## Complete list of events

 The complete list of events posted by Piwik Core is [here](/api-reference/events).

-Plugins can also post and handle their own custom events (or events of other plugins).

 ## Handling events